pabloalba/losdeberesdeireneweb/README.md

 * Go to repository and execute `pipenv shell`.
 * Copy `los_deberes_de_irene/settings/local.py.example` to `los_deberes_de_irene/settings/local.py`.
 * Edit the file and customize it as needed (in particular, generate a SECRET_KEY as explained there).
-* Initialize database (by default a local file using SQLite):
+* Initialize database (by default a local file using SQLite) and create a super user:
   ```
   ./manage.py migrate
+  ./manage.py createsuperuser
   ```

 ## Run local server